Frank Crean: Politics

 In 1945 Crean was elected to the Victorian Legislative Assembly, but was defeated in 1947.
 He was re-elected in 1949.
 He quit state politics in 1951, to stand for the safe Labor seat of Melbourne Ports in the House of Representatives.
 In Canberra, Crean advanced rapidly, since he was one of the few Labor members with formal qualifications in economics.
 Elected to the Opposition front-bench in 1956, he became, in effect, shadow Treasurer (although Labor did not have a formal shadow ministry until 1969).
 This position he held for 16 years.
 During the 1960s Crean was sometimes considered as a possible party leader, but his rather plodding public image meant that he was overtaken by Gough Whitlam, who became leader in 1967.
 When Whitlam finally led Labor to office at the 1972 election, Crean became Treasurer, although Whitlam had no real confidence in him.
 Crean's tenure coincided with the onset of high inflation and rising unemployment.
 He did not trust the orthodox economic advice he was getting from the Treasury, but he lacked the authority to challenge it.
-The leader of the Labor Left, Dr Jim Cairns, attacked Crean's policies in the Cabinet, and in December 1974 Whitlam gave Cairns the Treasury and moved Crean to the Trade portfolio.
+The leader of the Labor Left, Jim Cairns, attacked Crean's policies in the Cabinet, and in December 1974 Whitlam gave Cairns the Treasury and moved Crean to the Trade portfolio.

 In July 1975 Whitlam sacked Cairns over his involvement in the Loans Affair, and Crean was elected party Deputy Leader and Deputy Prime Minister in his place, defeating Kim Beazley Sr. 47 votes to 31, with Frank Stewart receiving 11 and Kep Enderby 4.

 He held this position until the dismissal of the Whitlam government in November 1975.
 After the election he contested the leadership, polling 13 votes to Lionel Bowen's 14 and Whitlam's 36.
 He retired from parliament in 1977.